Part Time: 36 months | 18 months if applying for the PGDip modules only and already have a comparable PGCert

 A practice-base with access to a workplace educational supervisor (the programme is suitable for pharmacists working in primary or secondary care), you should discuss your application with your manager prior to applying as workplace based support is essential to the programme.

 2. For entry directly to the PGDip modules, you need at least 60 academic credits at a level 7 of an equivalent and comparable programme.
 To have your previous academic credits recognised, contact firstname.lastname@example.org to discuss your case before making an application.

 Applicants can be fully or partly sponsored by their employer to undertake the programme.
-There is information on how to provide proof of sponsorship in the 'Entry requirements' section above.

 For all other potential HEE sponsorship/commissioned options, please contact your local HEE Branch Educational Commission Manager.